SoK: Rowhammer on Commodity Operating Systems

-To counteract rowhammer as well as its attacks, numerous countermeasures have been proposed from academic and industry.
-In general, they can be classified into two categories, i.e., software and hardware defenses, among which software solutions are building a defense wall for legacy systems while hardware solutions aim to mitigate rowhammer-induced bit flips for recent DRAM modules.
+To this end, numerous countermeasures have been proposed and can be classified into two categories, i.e., software and {production} defenses\footnote{While a number of hardware-based defenses (e.g.,~\cite{lee2019twice,park2020graphene,kim2021mithril,yauglikcci2021blockhammer,marazzi2022protrr,juffinger2022csi,saileshwar2022randomized}) have been proposed from the academia, they are beyond our scope as they have not yet been adopted by the industry and are non-applicable to protecting commodity systems.}, among which software solutions have a better deployability by building a defense wall for commodity systems.
+For production solutions, they were believed to be effective in mitigating the rowhammer attacks until they have been reverse-engineered~\cite{cojocar2019exploiting,frigo2020trrespass,hassan2021uncovering,kogler2022half}.

-With denser DRAM cells, newer DRAM modules are more susceptible to rowhammer~\cite{kim2020revisiting}, continuously heating up the arms race between rowhammer attacks and defenses.
-In this work, we aim to perform a systematic study of existing rowhammer attacks and defenses, shedding lights on future attacks and defenses.
-Thus, we are interested in the following three questions for attacks:
+In the foreseeable future, rowhammer is unlikely to be eliminated and thus continues its threat to system security, making itself continuously heats up the arms race between rowhammer attacks and defenses.
+To this end, we are interested in the following questions:

-\begin{itemize}[noitemsep, topsep=2pt, partopsep=0pt,leftmargin=0.4cm] \item What are the primary steps to demonstrate a rowhammer attack in a commodity computer system? \item What are the mainstream techniques to implement each attack step? \item What are the possible real attack scenarios in future explorations? \end{itemize}

-For defenses, we specifically ask: \begin{itemize}[noitemsep, topsep=2pt, partopsep=0pt,leftmargin=0.4cm] \item What is the status quo of software and hardware defense strategies? \item What are the specific future directions in the software or hardware side? \end{itemize}

-The only existing survey published in 2019~\cite{mutlu2019rowhammer} cannot answer the above questions.
-First, after its publication, a large number of newly proposed attacks, software and hardware defenses have been reported.
-Second, only a few major attacks and defense solutions were briefly described, with a focus on the authors' previously proposed hardware solution (i.e., PARA~\cite{kim2014flipping}).
-Although the survey believed that more novel attacks and defense{s} would be proposed in the near future, few specific directions were discussed.
+\emph{Can we present a unified framework outlining how a rowhammer attack affects a commodity system from the origin (where it starts) to the end (what it achieves)?
+With the framework, can we systematize all the existing works?
+If so, what are the primary techniques used to mount a rowhammer attack?
+To mitigate rowhammer attacks, by scrutinizing prior works, can we have any novel insights?}

+\mypara{Our Work} To answer the questions above, we perform a systematic study of rowhammer on commodity systems.
+Specifically, a unified framework is established for mounting an attack, identifying unknown attack vectors and their impacts.
+Within the framework, we present a taxonomy of existing attacks with a qualitative analysis of their primary attack techniques.
+On top of that, we perform an experimental analysis of all the Intel instructions related to CPU cache control and find that \texttt{clwb} can be used for cache flush, which has not discovered by existing attacks.